 Another option: Kananaskis Country.
 This Provincial Park is a fan favourite where the foothills meet the rocky peaks.

-Alternatively, choose a turnoff or rest area along the Trans Canada or Icefields Parkway to park your van for the night.
+Alternatively, choose a turnoff or rest area along the Trans Canada or Icefields Parkway to park your van for a bit of rest.
 Lots of campers break up their trip between Lake Louise and Jasper in one of these parking lots.
-Just don’t overstay your welcome here as they aren’t technically meant to serve as campgrounds.
+Just don’t overstay your welcome here as they aren’t technically meant to serve as campgrounds and it’s illegal to set up camp.
+A bit further off the Icefields is Abraham Lake which offers free overnight camping.

 Above all, respect the locals of the Rockies: don’t park a Karma Campervan in residential areas or where signs forbid overnight stays.